cabforum/smime/SBR.md

 The Audit Report MUST be available as a PDF, and SHALL be text searchable for all information required.
 Each SHA-256 fingerprint within the Audit Report MUST be uppercase letters and MUST NOT contain colons, spaces, or line feeds.

-## 8.7 Self Audits
+## 8.7 Self audits

-During the period in which the CA issues Certificates, the CA SHALL monitor adherence to its CP and/or CPS and these Requirements and control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample including a minimum of thirty (30) Certificates or three percent (3%) of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.
+During the period in which the CA issues Certificates, the CA SHALL monitor adherence to its CP and/or CPS and these Requirements and control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample including a minimum of the greater of thirty (30) Certificates or three percent (3%) of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.

 ## 8.8 Review of delegated parties

 Except for Delegated Third Parties, Enterprise RAs, and Technically Constrained Subordinate CAs that undergo an annual audit that meets the criteria specified in [Section 8.4](#84-topics-covered-by-assessment), the CA SHALL ensure the practices and procedures of each Delegated Third Party, Enterprise RA, and Technically Constrained Subordinate CA are in compliance with these Requirements and the relevant CP and/or CPS.
-The CA shall document the obligations of all Delegated Third Parties, Enterprise RAs, and Technically Constrained Subordinate CA and perform internal audits of their adherence with those obligations on an annual basis.
+The CA shall document the obligations of Delegated Third Parties, Enterprise RAs, and Technically Constrained Subordinate CAs and perform internal audits of their adherence with those obligations on an annual basis.

 # 9. OTHER BUSINESS AND LEGAL MATTERS